Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 ### Inference Alone

-Set the HR (vanilla high resolution images), SR (images need processed) image path like step in `Own Data`.
-HR directory contexts can be copy from SR, and LR directory  is unnecessary.
+Set the  image path like steps in `Own Data`, then run the script:

 ```python
 # run the script